 According to the studies entrusted to MetaGenoPolis, the number of samples to be processed at the same time can reach and even exceed several hundred or even several thousand units.

 MetaGenoPolis therefore needs a digital infrastructure and storage solutions that are particularly reliable and adapted to these complex operations.
-To do this, the platform relies on Microsoft Azure’s computing capabilities and on the ProActive solution developed by ActiveEon to orchestrate the IT processing of data from the analysis of microbiota samples.
+To do this, the platform relies on the ProActive solution developed by ActiveEon to orchestrate the IT processing of data from the analysis of microbiota samples.
 ProActive allows not only to distribute treatments in a time-optimized way, but also in terms of computing resource consumption.

-To learn more about INRA’s research or Microsoft Azure cloud features visit the following websites:
+To learn more about INRA MetaGenoPolis research visit the following website:

 Jun 12, 2019 from Veranika Tsiareshchanka